yuhanlyu/experimental/data-structures/ordered-set/red-black-tree/README.md

 The top-down method is explained in Mark Allen Weiss's Data Structures and Algorithm Analysis.
 The idea is that when traverse down the tree, rotate the tree so that no rebalance is needed after insert/delete.
-Although this iterative method uses only one pass and constant space, rebalancing takes O(lg n) time.
+Although this iterative method uses only one pass and constant space, the number of rotations is Ω(lg n) even in the amortized case.

 The bottom-up method is explained in detail in CLRS.
 The idea is to rebalance only necessary part to fix constraint violation due to insert/delete.
 The